Relocating To Italy

 This document states that the graduation you achieved in your country qualifies as an Italian Bachelor's degree (or higher).

 The Italian Embassy or Consulate in your country can release one for you (contact your university if in doubt).
-This is usually the step with the longer elapse: how much it will take depends on your country's bureaucracy and disposition to emigration of specialized labourers.
+This is usually the step with the longer elapse: how much it will take depends on your country's bureaucracy and disposition to emigration of specialized laborers.

 Once you got it, make a copy and send the original to us with a fast and secure shipment!
 We will need it to make our request for your visa.